DFranck/hydro_bidder-page/app/(v2)/v2/components/BidCard.docs.md

 #### Container Variants

-- `has-vote-focus`: Container has a child with `is-vote-focused`
+- `is-vote-focused-elsewhere`: Container has a child with `is-vote-focused`
-- `has-voted-on-focus`: Container has a child with `is-voted-on-focused`
+- `is-voted-on-focused-elsewhere`: Container has a child with `is-voted-on-focused`
-- `has-change-focus`: Container has a child with `is-change-focused`
+- `is-change-vote-focused-elsewhere`: Container has a child with `is-change-vote-focused`

 #### Visual Effects